NickySystem/TinyTechnoPL/README.md

 **Note:** *loading custom samples*
 When laoding a sample you do not include the filename extension.
-* The .wav extension ill automatically be added.
+* The .wav extension will automatically be added.
 * E.g. *clap sample user/newclap* will load user/newclap.wav